pbs-assess/pacific-cod-2023/README.md

 3. Make the iscam input files

-The above three steps are all called in the function **get-iscam-inputs.R**
+The above three steps are all called in the file **get-iscam-inputs.R**

 Then: